 Offered: As needed.

-COMM 334 - Introduction to Advertising (4)

-The key processes of modern advertising practice are introduced.
-Topics include production of effective advertising and media.
-Students cannot receive credit for both COMM 334 and MKT 338.

-Prerequisite: Completion of at least 45 college credits.

-Offered: Spring.

-COMM 335 - Research for Public Relations and Advertising (4)

-Students explore the processes of acquisition, evaluation and analysis of information needed for PR and advertising planning.
-Secondary and primary research for PR and advertising is introduced.

-Prerequisite: COMM 301 or COMM 334.

-Offered: Spring.

 COMM 336 - Health Communication (4)

 Explores the dynamics and impact of health communication between individuals and the health care system, such as doctor-patient communication, dissemination of health-related information, and the role of mediated communication.

 Prerequisite: Completion of at least 60 hours credit or junior standing, or permission of department chair.